Okontoe Fellowship • 110 Bow Lake Road, Grand Marais MN 55604 • 218-388-2285

 Email: info(at)okontoe.org

-For Jody Selin, Okontoe is more than a workplace—it is a lifelong legacy.
+For Jody Selin, Okontoe is a lifelong legacy.
 As the granddaughter of founders Bill and Willie Barr, Jody has been visiting these grounds her entire life.
 In fact, her personal history is woven into the landscape; it was on “The Rocks” across Bow Lake where Ben asked her to marry him.

 Jody brings a spirit of care and precision to the office, though her true passion lies in prayer ministry and heart-to-heart connections.
-Her service is informed by her time on the mission field in Mongolia, where she served for three years with the World Mission Prayer League.
+Her service is informed by her time on the mission field in Mongolia, where she served for three years with the World Mission Prayer League with her husband and children.

-Jody finds deep joy in seeing the Lord’s purposes fulfilled in the lives of campers, carrying forward the spiritual mission her grandparents began decades ago.
+Jody finds deep joy in seeing the Lord’s purposes fulfilled in the lives of our guests, carrying forward the spiritual mission her grandparents began decades ago.

 Jerry and his wife Jean live in Stillwater, Minnesota.
 Their journey with Okontoe began with a vacation Bible school trip to the Indian village, Fort Hope , Ontario.
 They eventually ended up as full time missionaries to that village.
 Many of the relationships formed there are lifelong.